Shop Categories

 Gurney's offers both sweet pepper seeds for sale and sweet pepper plants for sale.
 If growing a lot of sweet pepper plants, then it's often most economical to buy sweet pepper seeds and start the plants indoors; if you want to try just a few plants or a few plants of different varieties, then buying sweet pepper plants is a convenient option.

-Getting Started with Sweet Pepper Plants
+Getting Started with Growing Sweet Pepper Plants

 Sweet peppers are a warm season vegetable, and most gardeners start sweet pepper seeds indoors in the spring and then transplant the seedlings to the garden.
 Others buy pepper plants and plant them in the garden once the danger of frost has passed.

-How Long do Sweet Pepper Plants Live
+How to Grow Sweet Pepper Plants

-How Tall do Sweet Pepper Plants Grow
+How Tall Do Sweet Pepper Plants Grow?

 While sweet pepper plants vary in size depending on their variety and growing conditions, most sweet pepper plants grow 18-36 in. tall.